Feyerabend/ABC80/README.md

 for Atari 2600.

 ![Aeroplane on Atari 2600/VCS](img/partial-airfight-atari-vcs.gif)

+A good reference is: Hugg, Steven, *Making Games for the Atari 2600: An 8bitworkshop Book* (2016), CreateSpace Independent Publishing Platform, 2018.

 # ABC80 MUSIC 1981
 Most simple sample we could come up with that made it to the presentation.